gvermag22/python-automation-scripts/README.md

 ```
 ## sendlinkedinDMs.py

-This Python script is designed to automate the process of sending personalized messages to LinkedIn profiles.
+This Python script is designed to automate the process of sending personalized CONNECTION messages to LinkedIn profiles.
 It uses Selenium WebDriver to interact with the LinkedIn website, log in to a user account, and send messages to specified profiles.

 ### Key Features
 - Automated Login: The script logs into LinkedIn using provided credentials.